pyxu-org/pyxu/doc/fair/score.rst

 The Pyxu Score is calculated using the following criteria:

 1. **Version Matching**: If a plugin's version matches the latest Pyxu version, it gets a point.
-2. **Pyxu Principles Adherence**: Plugins abiding by key Pyxu principles – namely:
+2. **Pyxu Principles Adherence**: Plugins abiding by key Pyxu principles, namely:

    * Input shape agnosticity (i.e., support for NDArrays),
    * Complete backend-agnosticity (i.e., support for Numpy, Cupy and Dask arrays),